-Per Share Total Public offering price \$ 11.00 \$65,000,000 Underwriting discount (1) \$ 0.77 \$ 4,550,000 Proceeds, before expenses, to Histogenics Corporation \$ 10.23 \$60,450,000
+Per Share Total

+Public offering price \$ \$

+Underwriting discount (1) \$ \$

+Proceeds, before expenses, to Histogenics Corporation \$ \$

-(1) See "Underwriting" for additional information regarding underwriter compensation.
+See "Underwriting" for additional information regarding underwriter compensation.

-Certain of our existing stockholders, including entities or individuals affiliated with Sofinnova Venture Partners, Split Rock Partners and Wilmslow Estates Limited, each of whom is one of our principal stockholders, have agreed to purchase an aggregate of 1,363,636 shares of our common stock in this offering at the initial public offering price.
-Additionally, Intrexon Corporation, which holds a convertible promissory note in the principal amount of \$10.0 million that will convert into shares of our common stock in connection with this offering, has agreed to purchase 1,772,364 shares of our common stock in this offering at the initial public offering price.
+Certain of our existing stockholders, including entities or individuals affiliated with Sofinnova Venture Partners, Split Rock Partners and Wilmslow Estates Limited, each of whom is one of our principal stockholders, have indicated an interest in purchasing an aggregate of up to \$20.0 million of our common stock in this offering at the initial public offering price.
+Additionally, Intrexon Corporation, which holds a convertible promissory note in the principal amount of \$10.0 million that will convert into shares of our common stock in connection with this offering, has indicated an interest in purchasing up to \$15.0 million of our common stock in this offering at the initial public offering price.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to any of these parties may determine to purchase more, less or no shares in this offering.

-The underwriters may also purchase up to an additional 886,363 shares from us at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus to cover overallotments.
+The underwriters may also purchase up to an additional 642,857 shares from us at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus to cover overallotments.

-The underwriters expect to deliver the shares against payment in New York, New York on December 8, 2014.
+The underwriters expect to deliver the shares against payment in New York, New York on